Sherry has been writing about home, family, and pets since 2008. She enjoys retirement, traveling, reading, and crafts.

-Just a half mile south of the boulevard on Moreno, the Department of Water and Power built a water processing plant in 1940.
-This concrete structure is an Art Deco gem and is still processing water for the area for the county.
+Just a half-mile south of the boulevard on Moreno, the Department of Water and Power built a water processing plant in 1940.
+This concrete structure is an Art Deco gem and is still processing water for the area of the county.
 Designed by Daniel Elliot of reinforced concrete, it is a substation of a 392-mile aqueduct.

 How About You?

 At the western border of the city is the stainless steel Denny's Restaurant with a Route 66 sign.
 Around 2014, this diner became a Mr. D's Restaurant with Greek-inspired American menu items.
 It has been immensely popular since.